Writers write for many reasons. Writers – both seasoned and green – come to the Himalayan Writing Retreat Workshops with many aspirations and dreams.

 I have been a virtual assistant to quite a few authors since 2013– both from India and abroad, and I can tell you from my experience that this is one job where there isn’t a single dull moment on any given day.
 The job allows you to witness the making of a book as closely as possible and as a bonus, you get to be a part of the post-release process too.

 - Hours: Fixed and Flexi (Depending on job role)

-- Location : Office and remote (Both are possible, depending on author’s requirements)
+- Location: Office and remote (Both are possible, depending on the author’s requirements)

-- Where to start: You can always start with well known authors whose work you admire and it falls in the line of work you intend to do.
-Say you wish to be a mythology writer, it makes sense to work with a renowned mythology writer to gain experience.
-You can write to them directly expressing your interest to work with them or get in touch through social media.
+- Where to start: You can always start with well-known authors whose work you admire and whose work falls in line with the work you intend to do.
+In case you wish to be a mythology writer, it makes sense to work with a renowned mythology writer to gain experience.
+You can write to them directly expressing your interest to work with them or get in touch with them through social media.
 If you are following them on social media already, chances are you will see their requirements for assistants from time to time.

 - Naukri.com Index : 0

 - Size / Competitiveness: Very few openings, highly competitive.